Have you ever wondered why as parents we are constantly battling with our children over time on devices or specifically on computer games?

 We have talked about the ‘Ultimate Success’ at WWPIS of children participating in sport and physical activity for life and coaches and parents creating an environment that is fun and child centred as opposed to meeting the demands of the adult.

-If all parties can work together on this in 2018 then it may well be the year that sport wrestled back some control from the computer game.
+If all parties can work together on this then sport can start to wrestle back some control from the computer game.